-The DSL will manage all individual Prevent related cases.
-If a decision is made to refer a case onwards, the DSL will do this in consultation with the Deputy Principal.
+The DSL or a nominated deputy will manage all individual Prevent related cases.
+If a decision is made to refer a case onwards, the DSL or deputy will do this in consultation with the Deputy Principal.

 The DSL will provide a quarterly report to SLT on Prevent, and this information will be made available to the Board of Trustees.